lawrencexli/4156_project/README.md

 `ipms-api-test-environment` environment file.
 Import all of them.
 3. You should see `ipms-api-test` under **Collections**.
 On the top right hand corner of your screen, you should also set up the environment as `ipms-api-test-environment`.
+4. Start the service by following the **Run instructions** section above.
+You should have `http://localhost:8080` set up.
+Go to the index page in your browser and check if `Welcome to IPMS!` message is displayed.
-4. Now you can run the test by either running them one by one or run the whole collection.
+5. Now you can run the test by either running them one by one or run the whole collection.

 ------------------------------------------------------------------------------------------
 ## IPMS API Documentation